alphamikle/el/README.md

   #
   # Examples: "1", "v1", 1, anything else - String | int | double
   remote_version: null

+  # Determines whether changes to localization files and settings in pubspec.yaml will be watched in real time
+  #
+  # If true, code-generation will run until the command is explicitly closed
+  # If false, code generation will occur only once.
+Until the command is executed again
+  #
+  # Default value = false
+  watch: false
 ```

 ## 🖨️ Code generation